Aryan-MP/Interns2026/February-2026/Week-2/Day-5/README.md

 ## Validation

-Navigate to Azure Portal → Resource Group → Verify that the Storage Account has been created successfully.
+Navigate to Azure Portal → Resource Group → Verify the Storage Account has been created successfully.

 ---

-# Task 2 – Secure VNet with Public and Private VMs
+# Task 2 – Secure Network with Public and Private VMs

 ## Objective

-Design and deploy a secure network architecture where:
+Deploy a secure architecture where:

-* A Public VM acts as a gateway.
+* Public Subnet hosts a Gateway VM
-* A Private VM hosts the application.
+* Private Subnet hosts a Web Server VM
-* The Private VM has no public IP.
+* Private VM has no Public IP
-* Access to the Private VM is only possible through the Public VM using port forwarding.
+* Access to the application is possible only through the Public VM
+* Port forwarding is configured using iptables

 ---